The Real Reasons There Was A War between

 "I think no candid man will read over what I have written, and consider for a moment what is going on at Sumter, but will agree that the equivocating conduct of the Administration, as measured and interpreted in connection with these promises, is the proximate cause of the great calamity."

 During the months prior to April 13th when there were many public and private assurances of peace being made, Lincoln was making plans to reinforce Ft Sumter.
 Just 3 months before taking the oath of office, he sent a message to General Winfield Scott: "Please present my respects to the general, and tell him confidentially, I shall be obliged to him to be as well prepared as he can to either hold or retake the forts, as the case may require, at and after the inauguration."
 When Major Anderson mysteriously left his position at Ft.
-Moultrie in 1860 and moved his forces to Ft.
-Sumter South Carolinians were resentful.
+Moultrie in Dec.
+1860 and moved his forces to Ft.
+Sumter, South Carolinians were resentful.
 President Buchanan expressed alarm because his Secretary of War had given no such order.

 By April 1861 the stage was set for a fight.
 With the pretext of trying to get food and provisions to the "starving men" in Ft Sumter, Lincoln sent out a "Relief Squadron".
 It consisted of 8 warships, carrying 26 guns, and 1,400 men.